emberjs/rfcs/text/0000-new-test-waiters.md

 - `name`: The name of the test waiter, which is used to help identify it in test isolation validation output.
 - `waitUntil`: Used to determine if the waiter system should still wait for async operations to complete.
 The `waitUntil` method will return `true` to signal completion.
 - `debugInfo`: Returns the `debugInfo` for each item tracking async operations in a waiter.
-The `debugInfo` for each waiter item is ultimately used in `@ember/test-helpers`' `getSettledState` function, which is ultimately used for test isolation validation output.
+The `debugInfo` for each waiter item is ultimately used in `@ember/test-helpers`' `getSettledState` function, which is used for test isolation validation output.

 This allows for maximum flexibility when creating your own waiter implementations.